Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 Separate the injured person from the electric current source: Try to turn off the appliance's power by unplugging it or shut off the power through the circuit breaker, or fuse box.
 If it is impossible to turn off the power, try to separate the person from the current using a non-conductive object such as a plastic or wooden stick, broom, chair, or doormat while standing on something dry and non-conductive such as a wooden board, dry newspaper or cardboard.
 If the source of current is high-voltage, then the local power company must shut them off.
 If a power line or wire falls on a car, instruct the passengers to stay inside unless a fire or explosion threatens.

-Do CPR, if required: If you can safely touch the injured person, do CPR (cardiopulmonary resuscitation) if the person does not have a pulse or is not breathing.
+Do CPR, if required: If you can safely touch the injured person and they do not have a pulse or are not breathing, perform CPR (cardiopulmonary resuscitation).
 To perform CPR, you should place one hand on top of the other in the middle of the chest.
-Then administer two inches-deep compressions by pushing down hard and fast using your body weight.
+Then use your body weight to administer two-inch-deep compressions by pushing down hard and fast.
 The aim is to give 100 to 120 compressions in 60 seconds.
 Then tilt the person’s head back, lift his chin, pinch his nose closed and blow into his mouth to make his chest rise.
 Make sure the person’s mouth is clear before performing the rescue breaths.
 Perform two rescue breaths followed by 30 compressions.
 Repeat this until medical help arrives or the person starts breathing.

 Check for other injuries: If the injured person is bleeding, then apply pressure and elevate the wound if the arm or leg is bleeding.
 Also, if the shock made the person fall, then he may have a fracture.
 Cover the burned areas with a clean cloth or bandages if the person has sustained burn injuries.